at-wr/at-wr/README.md

 I'm...

 - Alan, _a.k.a. \_Wr\__ 🌐
-- Python, some Front-end & Fack-end Programming </>
+- Python, some front-end & back-end Programming </>

 I owns a [Webpage](https://wrye.dev/).